Open-Nyzo/Open-Nyzo-Projects/Infographics/Readme.md

 A5- in cycle verifiers take turn to forge blocks, and earn rewards from transactions fees

 * A2: No PoS, you don't need any nyzo to run a verifier
+* A3: the mesh is composed of "the cycle" and "the queue".
 * A4: the cycle votes for new verifiers at specific time interval
 * A5: no PoW, no halving, no emission.
 All nyzos exists since the beginning, rewards come from seed account and fees only.